 The Board is of the view that the Option Plan provides the Company with the flexibility to attract and maintain the services of executives, employees and other service providers in competition with other companies in the industry.
-Accordingly, at the Meeting, shareholders will be asked to approve the following ordinary resolution, with or without variation:
+At the Meeting, this ordinary resolution must be approved by a majority of the votes of Shareholders of the Company:

-"RESOLVED as an ordinary resolution that the Company's Stock Option Plan (Amended and Restated July 18, 2017), be and is hereby ratified and approved for continuation until the next annual general meeting of the Company."
+"RESOLVED as an ordinary resolution of Shareholders of the Company, that the Company's Option Plan dated for reference October 12, 2023, be and is hereby approved for continuation until the next annual general meeting of the Company."